mikesmo/mikesmo.github.io/_posts/blog/2016-06-06-Ethereum-Getting-Started.markdown

 Altering the state of the Ethereum blockchain, such as deploying a contract, only can occur when transactions are validated and executed by miners.

-So next we tell our private testnet to start mining and stop after creating a block:
+So next we tell our private testnet to start mining in order to update the **testne** with our new contract and stop after creating one block:

 ```shell
 $ miner.start(); admin.sleepBlocks(1); miner.stop();
 ```

-Note: The first time you start mining will take some time as your node will need to generate a 1GB dataset for the Proof of Work algorithm.
-You will see _“generating DAG”_ messages in the other console log, which took about 8 minutes on my laptop.
-You can read more about this here: [https://github.com/ethereum/wiki/wiki/Ethash-DAG](https://github.com/ethereum/wiki/wiki/Ethash-DAG)

 #### Interacting with the contract